owntheweb/alexa-iss/skill/sampleUtterances.md

-GetISSStatusPeriod how long does it take to orbit GetISSStatusPeriod how long does it take for you to orbit the earth GetISSStatusPeriod how long does it take for you to orbit GetISSStatusPeriod how long is an orbit GetISSStatusPeriod how long is the orbit GetISSStatusPeriod what is the length of time it takes to orbit the earth
+GetISSStatusPeriod how long does it take to orbit GetISSStatusPeriod how long does it take for you to orbit the earth GetISSStatusPeriod how long does it take for you to orbit GetISSStatusPeriod how long does it take for ISS to orbit the earth GetISSStatusPeriod how long does it take for ISS to orbit GetISSStatusPeriod how long does it take ISS to orbit the earth GetISSStatusPeriod how long does it take ISS to orbit GetISSStatusPeriod how long is an orbit GetISSStatusPeriod how long is the orbit GetISSStatusPeriod what is the length of time it takes to orbit the earth